 Figure 3.
-EdTAR processing results on three candidate samples clinically differentiated classes: Normal, OLK, and OSCC.
-(A-C) was from a normal sample, (D-F) was from an OLK sample, and (G-I) was from an OSCC sample.
-All density plots have x-axis of DNA Index (D.I.) value, where y-axis as density.
-Vertically, 3A, 3D and 3G showed density plot of all available D.I. values from each sample respectively.
-In the normal sample (3A), a major peek located at 0.995 represents the mean of diploid cell population, where another small peaks (D.I. = 0.594) was a minor hump possibly due to measurement error from the image process.
-In the OLK sample (3D), a major peek located at 0.798, represents the mean of diploid cell population.
-It deviated toward the left from “1” owing to the smoothing algorithm and it left another minor peak at 1.25.
-Three more almost invisible peaks were located at 1.75, 2.22, and 2.74 respectively.
-It was further indicated that the first cell population consist the main density (3590 cells).
-In the OSCC sample (3G), a major peek located at 1.02, represents the mean of diploid cell population.
-Another obvious peak was located at 1.79, which was deemed to represent the tetraploid population.
-The second peak represented the mean of the tetraploid population, which again deviated toward the left from “2” owing to the smoothing algorithm.
-Three more almost invisible peaks were located at 3.25, 3.57, and 3.99 respectively.
-These were deems to represent the aneuploidy cell population.
-The second column three plots showed the net results from EdTAR process, which was to reveal the hidden signals.
-(3B) was same as (3A) since only a single diploid population was identified and cleaning was unnecessary.
-(3E) and (3H) clearly showed the benefit from the EdTAR process where the tetraploid cell populations were showed and all possible candidate aneuploidy cells (cell population) were revealed for each of the two samples respectively.
-The last column of three plots (3C), (3F) and (3I) showed boxplot of newly constructed variables from EdTAR process for three samples.
-The x-axis indicated the new variables along the D.I range [0 – 8 ] and y-axis was the boxplot of available values for each variable.
+Application of EdTAR in processing data of three samples with pathological diagnosis of normal (A-C), OLK (D-F), and OSCC (G-I).
+All density plots have x-axis as DI value and y-axis as density.
+Panel A, D and G showed density plots before data processing by EdTAR.
+In Panel A, a major peek with a DI of 0.995 represents the diploid cell population, where another small peaks (D.I. = 0.594) was a minor population possibly due to image processing.
+In Panel D, a major peek with a DI of 0.798 represents the diploid cell population (3,590 cells).
+Other than this peak, four peaks with DI values of 1.25, 1.75, 2.22, and 2.74, were present.
+In Panel G, a major peek with a DI of 1.02 represents the diploid cell population, and a second peak with a DI of 1.79 represents the tetraploid cell population.
+Other than these two peaks, three peaks with DI values of 3.25, 3.57, and 3.99 were present, and were believed to represent the aneuploidy cell population.
+Panel B, E and H corresponding with Panel A, D and G respectively were three plots showing the net results of data processing by EdTAR.
+Signals of the aneuploidy cell populations were amplified in Panel E and H. Panel C, F and I showed boxplots of newly constructed variables after data processing with EdTAR.
+The x-axis indicated the new variables along a range of DI [0 – 8 ] and y-axis the boxplot of available values for each variable.

 Figure 4.
-Statistical model assessment In order to predict the OCRI, we explored a series of prediction models.
-Seven models (SVM, RRF, PLR, NNET, KNN, and CART) were shown with three major performance assessment metrics (ROC, sensitivity and specificity), ranging between 0 and 1.
-Each model were trained on the training data and tested on testing data.
-Each boxplot showed the distribution each of the three metrics from the model resample assessment (R caret package http://cran.r-project.org/web/packages/caret/index.html)
+Assessment of statistical models.
+Seven models (SVM, RRF, PLR, NNET, KNN, and CART) were tested for their performance using three parameters, ROC, sensitivity and specificity.
+Each model was trained on the training data and tested on the testing data.
+Each boxplot showed the distribution of these three parameters (R caret package http://cran.r-project.org/web/packages/caret/index.html).

 Figure 5.
-Oral Cancer Risk Index (OCRI) panel Based on the model selection and assessment, an oral cancer risk index (OCRI) was established.
-The process was tested on a hold-off dataset with all three (known) clinical classifications: Normal, OLK, and OSCC.
-Samples from each class were assessed with the newly proposed ORCI panel.
-The y-axis showed the ORCI index ranging between 0 and 1, where 0 indicates the lowest risk (of cancer) and 1 indicates the highest risk (of cancer).
+Calculation of Oral Cancer Risk Index (OCRI).
+OCRI was calculated for each case with known pathology.
+The y-axis showed the ORCI between 0 and 1, where 0 indicates the lowest risk of OSCC and 1 indicates the highest risk of OSCC.

+Figure 6.
+Application of EdTAR in follow-up of one patient (Case 128141).
+Exfoliative cytology was performed on WHEN.
+(A) Data plot of exfoliative cytology before EdTAR; (B) Data plot of exfoliative cytology after EdTAR with an OCRI of 0.884358882; (C) Homogeneous OLK at the time of cytology; (D) Mild dysplasia on histopathology at the time of cytology; (E) A tumor was observed on WHEN (xxx months after cytology); (F) Histopathology of resected tumor confirmed the diagnosis of squamous cell carcinoma.